-3.3 Development 3: Representation of Alternative Fuel Vehicles vehicle technology.
+3.3.
+Development 3: Representation of alternative fuel vehicles

+Alternative fuel vehicles (vehicles that run on fuels other than conventional petroleum-based fuels, such as gasoline and diesel) have been advocated as a breakthrough that will enable reductions in fuel use beyond those attainable with incremental improvements to ICE-only vehicle technology.
 These vehicles are often the target of public policy initiatives aimed at achieving reductions in both petroleum consumption and GHG emissions.
 These vehicles include electric and plug-in hybrid electric vehicles (EVs and PHEVs), compressed natural gas vehicles (CNGVs), and hydrogen fuel cell electric vehicles (FCEVs).
 These vehicles currently cost more to purchase than an ICE-only vehicle of comparable size and performance, but could offer fuel savings relative to ICE-only vehicles, depending on gasoline prices, which lead to a wide range of current estimates and forecasts of total ownership costs.
-Below I describe how AFVs are represented in the EPPA model.
+Below we describe how AFVs are represented in the EPPA model.